Skip to Content

 Minnesota Housing offers a statewide Start Up program!

-Like most first time home buyer programs, this program provides affordable interest rates, down payment assistance and closing costs to qualifying buyers.
+Like most first time home buyer programs, the Minnesota Housing programs provide affordable interest rates, down payment assistance and closing costs to qualifying buyers.
 Depending on your household size, you could earn up to $103,900 per year and still qualify for these first time home buyer programs!

 You could receive up to $12,000 in down payment and closing cost assistance, depending on the loan option you select.
 These benefits can be combined with other non-MHCS programs.
 Loan options include the monthly payment loan and deferred payment loan.
 Through the deferred option, certain qualifying home buyers can avoid paying for their down payment and closing cost assistance until they sell or refinance the house!